 Tech & Fly

 There are three Tech and Fly stores at terminal one.
-Two are located airside (before you go through security) in arrivals halls A and C. The third store is located landside (after baggage claim) next to the Caffe de Fiorre coffee bar and the ramp which takes you down to the taxi rank.
+Two are located airside (before you go through security) in arrivals halls A and C. The third store is located landside (after baggage claim) next to the Go Natural snack bar and the ramp, which takes you down to the taxi rank.

 As their name suggests, Tech & Fly is an electronics retailer which specializes in technology for travellers.
 They sell the devices and gadgets which travellers typically purchase at the airport, including plug adaptors, power banks, headphones, Bluetooth speakers, cameras and smartphones.

-Tech & Fly currently stock prepaid Spanish SIM cards from Vodafone and Orange, two of the largest mobile network operators in Spain.
+Tech & Fly currently stocks prepaid Spanish SIM cards from Vodafone and Orange, two of the largest mobile network operators in Spain.

-The shops open from 06:30 to 22:00 seven days a week.
+The shops are open from 06:30 to 22:00, seven days a week.
 You can check their catalogue and current prices on their website.